 - Child support matters

-SR22 insurance Arkansas must be maintained a minimum of three years for first-time offenses.
+You must maintain SR22 insurance Arkansas for a minimum of three years for first-time offenses.
 If you have no additional violations during this time, you may be able to discontinue carrying SR22 insurance.
-If you have another offense within the initial three-year period, you may be required to keep the policy in effect for as long as five years.
+If you have another offense within the initial three-year period, the state may require you to keep the policy in effect for as long as five years.
 The time period required to carry SR22 insurance increases with each additional offense.

 It’s important to keep your SR22 insurance Arkansas policy current.
 You must pay your premiums on time, and renew your SR22 policy in advance.
-The policy is monitored closely.
-If it lapses or is canceled, the Arkansas Office of Driver Services is notified immediately.
-Your driver’s license will be suspended again until the SR22 insurance is reinstated.
-Additional reinstatement fees and penalties may be assessed.
+The insurance company that issues your policy monitors it.
+If it lapses, they immediately notify the Arkansas Office of Driver Services, which results in another license suspension.
+To reinstate your license, you’ll need to submit a new SR22 filing, which requires assessment of additional reinstatement fees and penalties.

-NOTE: If you’re required to have an SR22 and move to another state, you’re obligated to continue carrying it in your new state of residence.
+NOTE: If you have an active SR22 and move to another state, you must get a cross-state SR22 filing.
 Be sure to contact your insurance provider for instructions before you move.

 What if I don’t own a car?

-Owner-operator SR22 insurance Arkansas covers financial responsibility for vehicle(s) you own, and the SR22 certificate is endorsed to your auto insurance policy.
+An owner-operator SR22 policy covers financial responsibility for vehicles you own.
+The SR22 certificate is an endorsement to your auto insurance policy.
 Owner-operator insurance can also include collision and comprehensive coverage.
-Full coverage, uninsured motorist, medical payments, towing and rental car payments can also be covered with higher premiums.
+You can add full coverage, uninsured motorist, medical payments, towing and rental car payments.
+These options will add to the cost of your insurance payments.

-Non owner SR22 insurance Arkansas covers financial responsibility when you don’t own a vehicle, but may drive another person’s vehicle on occasion.
-With non owner insurance, the SR22 certificate is endorsed to a non-owner insurance policy written in your name.
+Non owner SR22 insurance Arkansas covers financial responsibility when you don’t own a vehicle, but drive another person’s vehicle on occasion.
+With non owner insurance, the SR22 certificate is an endorsement to a non-owner insurance policy.

-The Arkansas DFA website, Office of Driver Services lists contact information for the sections of Safety Responsibility, Driving Records and Driver Control, which are responsible for issues related to license suspension and reinstatement.
+The Arkansas DFA website, Office of Driver Services lists contact information for the sections of Safety Responsibility, Driving Records and Driver Control.
+These departments are responsible for license suspension and reinstatement issues.

 UltraCar Insurance will be glad to help you with low rates for SR22 insurance Arkansas.
-Click to start an online quote, or speak to one of our licensed agents today!
+Click the button for affordable online quotes, or speak to one of our licensed agents today!